micmejia/bible-dump/AMPC/1 Peter/1 Pet 5.md

-Be well balanced (temperate, sober of mind), be vigilant _and_ cautious at all times; for that enemy of yours, the devil, roams around like a lion roaring [[^f]in fierce hunger], seeking someone to seize upon _and_ devour.
+Be well balanced (temperate, sober of mind), be vigilant _and_ cautious at all times; for that enemy of yours, the devil, roams around like a lion roaring [in fierce hunger], seeking someone to seize upon _and_ devour.